Samuel L. Jackson: Politics and activism

 In June 2013, Jackson launched a joint campaign with Prizeo in an effort to raise money to fight Alzheimer's disease.
 As part of the campaign, he recited various fan-written monologues and a popular scene from the AMC series Breaking Bad.
 In August 2013, he started following a vegan diet for health reasons, explaining that he is "just trying to live forever".
 He attributed his 40 lb weight loss to the diet.
 He had largely abandoned the diet by March 2017, but still praised and recommended it.
 He launched a campaign called "One for the Boys", which teaches men about testicular cancer and urges them to "get themselves checked out".

-He was given Gabonese citizenship in 2019 as he descends partially from the country's Benga ethnic group.
 In 2020, during the COVID-19 pandemic, Jackson encouraged people to wear face masks as part of California's "Your Actions Save Lives" campaign.
 Along with Dwayne Johnson, he also encouraged those who had recovered from COVID-19 to donate their blood to help others fighting the virus.
-He additionally appeared on Jimmy Kimmel Live to read a satirical book, Stay the Fuck at Home, which spread awareness of social distancing.
+He additionally appeared on Jimmy Kimmel Live! to read a satirical book, Stay the Fuck at Home, which spread awareness of social distancing.

+Jackson endorsed Kamala Harris in the 2024 United States presidential election and spoke at one of her campaign rallies on October 24, 2024.

 Filmography

 Awards and honors

-Over his career, Jackson has received various awards for his performances on film.
+Over the course of his career, Jackson has received various awards for his performances on film.
 At the 44th Cannes Film Festival he received the Cannes Film Festival Award for Best Actor for his performance in Spike Lee's Jungle Fever (1991).
 He received the BAFTA Award for Best Actor in a Supporting Role and the Independent Spirit Award for Best Male Lead for his performance in Quentin Tarantino's Pulp Fiction (1994).
 He also received Academy Award, Golden Globe Award, and Screen Actors Guild Award nominations for the performance as well.
 At the 48th Berlin International Film Festival, he received Silver Bear for Best Actor for his leading performance in Tarantino's Jackie Brown (1997).
 In 2021, the Academy of Motion Picture Arts and Sciences named Jackson as one of its Academy Honorary Award recipients as "A cultural icon whose dynamic work has resonated across genres and generations and audiences worldwide."
-At the 12th Annual Governors Awards, friend and actor Denzel Washington presented Jackson with his Oscar.
+At the 12th Annual Governors Awards in 2022, friend and actor Denzel Washington presented Jackson with his Oscar.